intcyoacreator/intcyoacreator.github.io/README.md

       increment the `idLength` by one)
 - [ ] Dropdown / `v-select` menus, where you (optionally) have to select a choice.
 Each option has its own ID.
+- [ ] Cut down file size of Project V2 by not copying ALL styles for private styling, and instead just the ones that need to be overwritten.
+    - [ ] When turning on private styling, offer two choices.
+"Shallow" private styling, which will simply overwrite the parts you change, and "deep" private styling, which will completely copy the global styling, and can't easily be changed once done.
+- [ ] Optional (opt in) button in settings to credit the ICC2
+- [ ] CSS Styling
+    - [ ] Allow embedding custom CSS (maybe even SCSS? probably not) into the CYOA itself
+- [ ] A plugin system for extensibility
+- [ ] Save stuff in the browser localStorage to avoid an impromptu reload of the page losing word, and the ability to save builds as well
+- [ ]

+## Possible TODOs
+Will have to reconsider these later.

+- [ ] Hierarchical structure of choices with ability to browse them in multiple subpages.
+For example to be able to open cyoa/companions and cyoa/companions/saber as their own subpages.
+    * This would have to use the router like I haven't bothered
+- [ ] This might be a bit hard to explain, and might not be worth implementing, but a way to add options to a 'group' of sorts, of which logic can be made using it.
+For example, you can make it so that in regards to all choices apart of the group, only 2 may be selected, but you could also add a requirement to an individual choice that says no choices apart of the 'illegal' group must be pressed in order for the individual choice to be selectable.
+    * My own suggestion from 2 years ago lol

 ## Issues / Errors